Thioguanine (Generic Name)

 About This Drug

 Thioguanine is used to treat cancer.
-This drug is given orally.
+This drug is given by mouth.

 Possible Side Effects